Ghulam Ali Dehlavi: Biography

 He is quoted to have said: "My Faid (spirituality) has reached far off countries.
 Our Halqa is held in Makkah and our Halqa is held in Madinah.
 Similarly our Halqa is held in Baghdad, Rome (now Turkey and Cyprus) and Maghrib (Parts of Europe and Africa facing Asia).
 And Bukhara is our parental home."

-He died on 22 Safar 1240 AH (15/16 October 1824) and was buried alongside his Shaykh's grave in Khanqah Mirja in Delhi.
+He died on 22 Safar 1240 AH (15/16 October 1824) and was buried alongside his Shaykh's grave in Khanqah Mirza in Delhi.

 Writings

 He wrote books, the best known being Mazhari in Persian, which is a complete biography of his shaykh Mirza Mazhar Jan-e-Janaan Shaheed.